 MA (Social Sciences) Repeat Year Policy

-Students, who are unable to complete their current year of study or progress to the next year of study and believe that difficult personal circumstances or health-related reasons have significantly and negatively impacted their academic performance, can apply to repeat the year by completing the application form at the bottom of this web page.
+Registered students, who are unable to complete their current year of study or progress to the next year of study and have experienced personal or medical circumstances which have significantly impacted their academic performance, can apply to repeat the year by completing the application form at the bottom of this web page (not yet available for repeat years in the 2026/27 session).

 Students repeating a year normally repeat the year in full, taking 120 credits.
 This includes repeating any compulsory courses and choosing whether or not to repeat optional courses.
 Credits and grades from the original year of study are normally discarded.